 We generally determine the fair value of restricted stock units based on the closing market price of the Company's common stock on the date of grant, reduced by the present value of the estimated future dividends during the vesting period.
 Certain restricted stock units granted to our employees vest based on the achievement of pre-established performance conditions, including those that are market-based.
 For performance-based restricted stock units not subject to market conditions, each quarter we update our assessment of the probability that the specified performance criteria will be achieved.
 We amortize the fair values of performance-based restricted stock units over the requisite service period, adjusting for estimated forfeitures for each separately vesting tranche of the award.
-For market-based restricted stock units, we estimate the fair value at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period, adjusting for estimate the fair value of market-based restricted stock units at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period, adjusting for estimate the fair value of market-based restricted stock units at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period, adjusting for estimate the fair value of market-based restricted stock units at the date of grant incorporates into the valuation the possibility that the market condition may not be satisfied.
+For market-based restricted stock units, we estimate the fair value at the date of grant using a Monte Carlo valuation methodology and amortize those fair values over the requisite service period, adjusting for estimated forfeitures for each separately vesting tranche of the award.
+The Monte Carlo methodology that we use to estimate the fair value of market-based restricted stock units at the date of grant incorporates into the valuation the possibility that the market condition may not be satisfied.
 Provided that the requisite service is rendered, the total fair value of the market-based restricted stock units at the date of grant must be recognized as compensation expense even if the market condition is not achieved.
 However, the number of shares that ultimately vest can vary significantly with the performance of the specified market criteria.